megonemad1/TileMapDual/README.md

 ![](docs/multiple_layers.gif)

-### Hitboxes
+### Collisions

-To include extra data like hitboxes, pathing and such to your TileSet, it is recommended to use 2 separate spritesheets:
+To include extra data like collisions, pathing and such to your TileSet, it is recommended to use 2 separate spritesheets:
 - one for displaying the tiles ("display tiles")
 - one for program logic ("world tiles")